ODL Resources to help meet Edge benchmarks

 - Infopeople is an LSTA grant project providing continuing education and professional development opportunities to library staff in and outside the state of California.

-- National Network of Libraries of Medicine provides free training for members (membership is free).
+- National Network of Libraries of Medicine provides free training for members (membership is free for libraries).

 - The You Can Do I.T. webinars from Texas State Library and Archives Commission cover the essential basics of network technology, hardware and software, and security systems.

-- Free CE and training classes online (as well as in person classes in Texas) updates each week.
+- Free online CE and training classes calendar (as well as in person classes in Texas) updates each week.
 From the Texas State Library and Archives Commission Library Development & Networking Division.